MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_random_look_around_and_sit.md

 # Entity Documentation - minecraft:behavior.random_look_around_and_sit

-`minecraft:behavior.random_look_around_and_sit` allows an entity to sit in place and look around in different directions.
+`minecraft:behavior.random_look_around_and_sit` compels an entity to sit in place and look around in different directions.

 ## Parameters